aharoJ/config/README.md

 <h2 align="center"> <a href="https://aharoj.io"> contributions </a> </h2>

 - alacritty
+  - Through experimentation and fine-tuning, I have crafted a setup that prioritizes speed and reliability.
 - vivaldi
 - yabai && skhd
 - starship
+  - I have put in substantial effort into creating a unique and visually appealing starship configuration.
 - tmux
 </tr></tr></table>
 <!-- END -->